norbert989/foursquare-app/README.md

 ### Install:

-	* Run 'grunt' in terminal to generate dist folder and load bower dependencies
+	* Run 'grunt' in terminal to generate dist folder and load bower dependencies and required assets
-	* Run 'grunt watch'
-	* start developing

 ### Foursquare search integration